 Abstract

-Pyrolysis might be a better alternative than incineration for handling of contaminated organic wastes, such as sewage sludge due to the potential benefits of pyrogenic carbon capture and storage and value chains related to biochar use.
+Pyrolysis may be a better alternative than incineration for handling of contaminated organic wastes, such as sewage sludge due to the potential benefits of pyrogenic carbon capture and storage and value chains related to biochar use.
 However, questions have been raised about the extent of formation/destruction of legacy contaminants such as polycyclic aromatic hydrocarbons (PAHs), polychlorinated biphenyls (PCBs) and polychlorinated dibenzo dioxins and furans (PCDD/Fs) in the pyrolysis process.
-Therefore, six organic wastes, including limed and digested sewage sludge, waste timber, garden waste, and food waste reject were pyrolyzed in a full-scale medium size unit (2-5 kg biochar hr-1) at temperatures between 500 and 800 C. A distribution of PAHs, PCBs, and PCDD/Fs in feedstocks and pyrolysis products (biochar, condensate and flue gas) was established, demonstrating that removal efficiencies (RE) from the solid matrix was high (>99%) for both PCBs and PCDD/Fs and resulting concentrations below the thresholds suggested by the European Biochar Certificate (EBC).
+Therefore, six organic wastes, including limed and digested sewage sludge, waste timber, garden waste, and food waste reject, were pyrolyzed in a full-scale medium size unit (2-5 kg biochar hr-1) at temperatures between 500 and 800 ˚C. A distribution of PAHs, PCBs, and PCDD/Fs in feedstocks and pyrolysis products (biochar, condensate and flue gas) was established, and demonstrated that removal efficiencies (RE) from the solid matrix was high (>99%) for both PCBs and PCDD/Fs and that the resulting concentrations were below the thresholds suggested by the European Biochar Certificate (EBC).
 PAH content in the biochar varied between the different feedstock sources and tended to be lower for the chars produced at the highest temperatures but were mostly below EBC thresholds.
-Furthermore, it was documented that PAHs, PCBs, PCDD/Fs all accumulate in the condensate, making this product a hazardous waste.
+Furthermore, it was documented that PAHs, PCBs, and PCDD/Fs all accumulate in the condensate, making this product a hazardous waste.
 Incineration for energy generation is therefore recommended for pyrolysis oils.
 Emission concentrations for PAHs and PCDD/Fs were mainly associated with particles and were below thresholds set by the European Union for waste incineration, and emission factors (EF) showed that 0.0002 – 78 mg PAHs tonne-1 biochar and 0.002 – 0.45 µg TEQ PCDD/Fs tonne-1 biochar were released during pyrolysis of the various wastes.
 A mass balance further demonstrated a net loss of 69-90% of PCDD/Fs during pyrolysis, supporting conclusions from previous works that PCDD/F-formation is negligible in high temperature (>500 °C) biomass pyrolysis.

 Introduction